 Returned to Cedar Breaks the third weekend in September, to volunteer for the Southwest Astronomy Festival.
 I set up my 11" SCT at Northview Point on Friday and Saturday nights, then down in Springdale on Sunday, September 15.

 The trail is well-defined, and, although there are substantial dropoffs, it's not a dangerous trail, except when the clay near the top of the trail is slick.
-By contrast, when the clay is dry, it's very grippy, and most dropoffs are not precipitous.
+By contrast, when the clay is dry, it's very grippy, and most dropoffs are not precipitous (unless you are walking off the trail, where the slope is much steeper in spots).

-A small, semi-perennial creek runs just left parts of the trail, and, despite being probably 1/2 mile from pavement for large parts of your hike, you still get a sense of isolation on the trail.
-You know, unless stupid people are hooting and hollering as they run through the woods, which, unfortunatley, does happen.
+A small, semi-perennial creek runs just left along parts of the trail, and, despite being probably 1/2 mile from pavement for much of your hike, you still get a sense of isolation on the trail.
+You know, unless stupid people are hooting and hollering, or blasting music through their bluetooth speakers as they run through the woods, which, unfortunatley, does happen.

 The eroded hoodoos are scattered all along the amphitheater.
 Some have eroded into arches, while others are tall and thin.
 They're not as colorful or as many spires as at Bryce Canyon, but, especially if you zoom in with a telephoto or binoculars, you can see some really impressive, intricate structures to admire.

 The trees are also eroded, in places.
 There are, of course, the bristlecone pines that overlook the amphitheater, espcially near Spectra Point.
-But even the larger conifers can eroded into interesting shapes.
+But even the larger conifer snags can eroded into interesting shapes.

 Overall, this was a pretty uneventful trip, except for the last 100 yards, or so.
 The trail gets a little narrow and crumbly, there.
 There's no significant dropoff, but you are walking with a slope running right to left.